Alphabetical Plant Listing

 Flame Azalea, Azalea calendulacea, Azalea lutea, Late-Midseason Azalea, Late Season Azalea, Deciduous Azaleas

-Regarded as one of the most gorgeous American shrubs, Rhododendron calendulaceum, also known as the Flame Azalea, is certainly one of the most spectacular native shrubs with its very showy flowers.
+Regarded as one of the gorgeous American shrubs, Rhododendron calendulaceum, also known as the Flame Azalea, is certainly one of the most spectacular native shrubs with its very showy flowers.
 Sometimes slightly scented, the blooms are larger than most other natives, up to 3 in. wide (7 cm), with buds resembling candle flames (hence the common name).
-Appearing as leaves emerge or just after, the flowers come in a wide range of fiery colors including golden-yellow, glowing orange shades, and brilliant red, usually with an orange blotch on their upper lobe.
+Appearing as leaves emerge or just after, the flowers come in a wide range of fiery colors, including golden-yellow, glowing orange shades, and brilliant red, usually with an orange blotch on their upper lobe.
 Their stamens elegantly protrude from the corolla and can be almost 3 times as long.
-Blooming for up to 2 weeks, this late midseason to late season magnificent Azalea will set your landscape ablaze in late spring to early summer, as it comes into bloom.
-Its deciduous foliage of ovate to elliptic mid-green, softly hairy leaves, sometimes turns a muted yellow in fall.
+Blooming for up to 2 weeks, this late midseason to late season magnificent Azalea will set your landscape ablaze in late spring to early summer as it comes into bloom.
+Its deciduous foliage of ovate to elliptic mid-green, softly hairy leaves sometimes turns a muted yellow in fall.
 Both leaves and branches often appear in whorls.

 • Rhododendron calendulaceum forms an upright, spreading shrub, up to 4-8 ft. tall and wide (120-240 cm)